The History of Electron Microscopy

 The Electron Microscopy (EM) Laboratory of the Department of Anatomy & Cell Biology (formerly Department of Anatomy)

 The history of electron microscopy in the Department of Anatomy begins in the 1940’s with the purchase of an RCA EMU-2B transmission electron microscope (TEM; Fig. 1a and b).
 For the first few years, this instrument was housed, not in the department, but rather in the Department of Physics in the Eaton Electronics Building.
-The Siemens Elmiscope 1 TEM was purchased in 1958 and was the first electron microscope installed in the EM Laboratory of the Department of Anatomy in the Strathcona Anatomy and Dentistry Building (formerly Strathcona Medical Building; Fig. 2).
+In 1958, the first electron microscope installed in the EM Laboratory of the Department of Anatomy in the Strathcona Anatomy and Dentistry Building (formerly Strathcona Medical Building [see also history of the SADB]; Fig. 2) was a Siemens Elmiscope 1 TEM.
 It was heavily used until 1972 when it was sold to the Montreal General Hospital.

 (a) (b )